-Proof: Transform the first LP into standard inequality form and apply Theorem 8.
-The
+Proof: Transform the first LP into standard inequality form and apply Theorem 9.
+The details are again left as an exercise.

 Table 1 gives an overview of how a primal linear program can be converted into a dual linear program.